Patch Testing your Lash Adhesive

 How to carry out a patch test

-If you are testing a strip lash adhesive, you can either apply a tiny amount of glue to the outer edge of your eye along the lash line, without applying it all the way along.
-Again, leave this on for 24 hours and if you don’t have a reaction, you should be fine to apply your strip lashes using the adhesive you have tested.
+If you are testing a strip lash adhesive, you can either apply a tiny amount of glue to the outer edge of your eye along your natural lash line, without applying it all the way along.
+Again, leave this on for 24 hours and if you don’t have a reaction, you should be fine to apply your false eyelashes using the adhesive you have tested.

 Allergies and Ingredients